3-d graph

 [She looks around and receives nods]

-π”˜π”±π”’: [continuing] I’m psyched because — as she said — this course is totally experimental and open-ended.
+[continuing] I’m psyched because — as the professor said — this course is totally experimental and open-ended.
 She’s basically going to give us what she’d be giving her college freshman and sophomores in the CS department.
-And because she’s on sabbatical, she’s giving us her total undivided attention.
+And she’s on sabbatical, so we get her total, undivided attention.

 π”˜π”΄π”’: Amazing.
 It’s only us, her daughter — and maybe three others who weren’t there and might not take it after all.
 Wow.